 “Does this get me closer to meeting my goals?”

-Then sure enough I’d pull out my OKR Trello board (more on that below) and check to see where my current tasks fit within my stated goals.
+Then sure enough I’d pull out my OKR Trello board (more on that OKR software below) and check to see where my current tasks align within my stated goals.
 If things were in line, I could get back to work and feel confident that I was moving in the right direction.
 If there was conflict, I would have a built-in excuse for moving on to other tasks.

-This is probably a good lesson to learn early (thank you, OKRs!) - I can’t do everything alone.
+This is probably a good lesson to learn early (thank you, OKRs!) — I need all-hands on deck.

-Many of my personal OKRs relied on the involvement of my teammates.
+Many of my personal OKRs relied on the involvement of my teammates or employee engagement.
 I couldn’t set a new landing page live because I don’t have front-end development skills.
 I couldn’t create three to five new infographics because I can’t design one.
+I re-evaluated everything.